Hepatitis C and the Health Amendment Act Card

-If you have contracted Hepatitis C directly or indirectly through the administration in Ireland of Human Immunoglobulin-Anti-D or another blood product or a blood transfusion, you can apply for a Health Amendment Act (HAA) Card (see How to apply for a HAA card below).
+If you have contracted Hepatitis C from Human Immunoglobulin-Anti-D or another blood product or blood transfusion in Ireland you can get a Health Amendment Act (HAA) Card (see How to apply for a HAA card below).

 - General practitioner (doctor) services (any GP is eligible)